Lingga (state constituency)

 Lingga is a state constituency in Sarawak, Malaysia, that has been represented in the Sarawak State Legislative Assembly since 1979.

 The state constituency was created in the 1977 redistribution and is mandated to return a single member to the Sarawak State Legislative Assembly under the first past the post voting system.

 History

-It was abolished in 1991 after it was redistributed.
+It was renamed to Bukit Begunan in 1991 (with the effect of 1987 Sarawak redelineation being applied for the 1991 elections) after it was redistributed.
 It was re-created in 2005.

 As of 2020, Lingga has a population of 10,748 people.

 Polling districts

 According to the gazette issued on 31 October 2022, the Lingga constituency has a total of 6 polling districts.